 The Maryland Behavioral Risk Factor Surveillance System (BRFSS) is an ongoing telephone-based chronic disease surveillance program designed to collect data on the behaviors and conditions that place Maryland adults at risk for chronic diseases, injuries, and preventable infectious diseases.
 Maryland BRFSS also collects information on health care access and health disparities.
-The typical sample size is over 10,000 non-institutionalized Maryland residents age 18 and older per year.
+The typical sample size is approximately 15,000 non-institutionalized Maryland residents age 18 and older per year.

 The Maryland Department of Health, local health departments, other public health programs, universities, and research organizations use Maryland BRFSS data to assess need, plan programs, evaluate programs, inform policy, and apply for funding.
 Knowing the type and frequency of health issues and behavioral risk factors enables public health professionals to devise and implement programs geared toward the prevention of chronic diseases, injury, and disability, and to reduce health disparities.

 Every summer, the Maryland Department of Health solicits requests for modules to be included in the next year's questionnaire.
 Organizations are able to request questions that are of interest for their programmatic needs.
 For more information on the module request process, please email the BRFSS and Data Manager at firstname.lastname@example.org.
 Note: The request for modules for the 2024 questionnaire will be released in August of 2023.

 The Maryland BRFSS is conducted under guidance from the Centers for Diseases Control and Prevention (CDC).
 For more information regarding the national BRFSS survey and its use in all 50 states and several territories, please visit www.cdc.gov/brfss/.